 We know that cats are finicky beings, and if one thing is certain when it comes to cats, it’s that no two cats will ever be exactly the same.
-Cats are individuals by nature, and there are some cats which are quick to make their mark when it comes to their favorite person.
+Cats are individuals by nature, and there are some cats that are quick to make their mark when it comes to their favorite person.
 If you are your cat’s chosen one, you may have sometimes wondered to yourself, “why is my cat so possessive of me?”
 And that’s a totally normal question to ponder if your cat in question makes it fiercely known that you are theirs…and theirs alone.

 If your cat is possessive, there could be a few reasons for it.
 Keep reading to find out what they are…